gianlucadaddese/Iterative-zI/README.md

 ## Output
 the output is defined as follows:

-	- Directory ``results``: Each iteration are stored here indentified with the iteration number.  inside there are 2 text file related to that specific iteration:
+	- Directory ``results``: Each iteration is stored in a dedicated folder, identified by the iteration number.
+Inside the folder there are two files:

 		• ``file.txt``: the state of the system before the merge of the current iteration.

 		• ``grind.txt``: a list of all the groups analyzed and the value of the zI calculated on them. the order of the gruop is defined by zI, sorted in descending order.
 This type of information is useful for taking a closer look at how the system is organized.
-However it turns out, most of the time, this file is really large and being able to build it for each iteration proves to be high disk-space consuming. this problem was circumvented by printing only the first 1000 most relevant groups.
+However, in many cases it could happen that the file is very large: in this case, creating it at each iteration can involve a high consumption of disk space.
+This problem can be circumvented by printing only the first 1000 most relevant groups.
 This value can be increased or decreased at will in the ``cacolate_zI.py`` file by changing the value of the variable at the beginning of the file ``num_line_to_print``.

-	- ``sequence.txt``: the sequence of the relevant sets merging line by line.
-The last element of each row is the join carried out in that iteration followed by the zI value assigned to it. the last line of this file represents the last merge that was possible using the threshold provided in input.
+	- ``sequence.txt``: the sequence of RSs groupings at each iteration.
+The last element of each row is the join carried out in that iteration, followed by the zI value assigned to it. the last line of this file represents the last merge that was possible using the threshold provided in input.
 This line then represents the relevant sets of the system.
 In each line the relevant sets are separated by tabs.
-Within each relevant set the elements that compose it are separated by "_"
+The elements that form each RS are separated by the character "_"